Our helpline: 01924 200799 Mon-Fri, 9am-4pm

 • If you have to break bad news, do it gently, succinctly and with compassion in an appropriate environment.
 [See Unit 4 for more information about breaking bad news]

-• Too much information, especially if the woman has just had some shocking news, can be counterproductive.
-If women are on their own, give them the option of talking through the details when they have had some time to assimilate what’s happened.
+• Too much information, especially if the woman has just had unexpected or distressing news, can be counterproductive.
+Give her the option of talking through the details when she has had some time to assimilate what’s happened.
+She may want to talk it through with her partner or someone else; she may also choose to go home and come back at another time.

 A more positive experience?